 University of Maryland

-Kyle joined the Academy in the Winter of 2010.
+Kyle joined Academy One Goalkeeping in the Winter of 2010.
 Kyle was one of the best goalkeepers in the state of Maryland and among the best keepers in the Northeast region.
 Kyle was a starter for one of the top US Soccer Academy teams in the region, Potomac.
-This was/is the same US Soccer Academy program that members Sean Killion, Nich Pera, Brian Gore and Graham Kindermann were/are members.
+This was the same US Soccer Academy program that members Sean Killion, Nich Pera, Brian Gore and Graham Kindermann werd members.
 He started at both the U-16 and U-18 level.
 Before playing at the Academy level, Kyle was on one of the top teams in the state.
 He led his SAC club team to the Maryland State Cup final four twice and won a Maryland State Cup Championship once.
 He led his club team to top finishes in the premier tournaments in the region and a regional ranking.
 After years of US Soccer Academy play, Kyle went back to club soccer and joined Academy Class of 2012 member Cory Budka on one of the top teams in the country.
 Kyle started for his Atholton High School varsity team since he was a freshmen.
 He was named All-County every year of his high school career and helped lead his team to the high school state cup final four.
-He is considered one of the best players to have ever attended the school.
+He was considered one of the best players to have ever attended the school.
 Kyle was given the HUGE honor of being named to the All-Decade team for Howard County.
 Howard County was and is one of the best counties in the country for soccer.
 Kyle was very involved with school beyond being an honor student and an athlete.
 He was a National Honor Society member and a member of the Model UN Assembly.
 Kyle was also involved with volunteering for Special Olympics.
 Kyle was named the Academy One Academic Award runner-up for the Class of 2012.
 Despite offers from several top schools in the region, Kyle officially broke our hearts by deciding to not play soccer in college.
 Kyle chose The University of Maryland for his studies.
 Kyle did not let himself become bored without soccer.
 During his time at University of Maryland, Kyle was involved in a number of activities.
 Kyle was involved in the Business School as the Freshman Representative of the Smith Rising Business Leaders Club, New Student Involvement Chair of the Smith Undergraduate Student Association, College Park Scholars Program Scholars' Advisory Board member.
 Outside of the business school, Kyle also served as Vice President of Academic Affairs on the University of Maryland Inter-fraternity Council, and as the Vice President of Kappa Alpha Order.
 Finally, Kyle was recognized by the V.W.
 Brown Insurance Scholarship for Excellence, John K. Bennett Scholarship, Order of Omega Honor Society and National Society of Collegiate Scholars.
 Kyle graduated from The University of Maryland, earning a Bachelor of Science degree in Finance, and Supply Chain Management from the Robert H. Smith School of Business.
 Every Summer while in college, Kyle interned at several prestigious companies, but Kyle has spent his entire professional career with Morgan Stanley within the Operational Analyst Rotational program.
 The program has allowed him to understand how back office operations supports other stakeholders within a financial institution.
 Kyle has now completed this program and is an Associate at Morgan Stanley in the Financial Investigations department.
 He lives in the Baltimore area with his noble girlfriend.

 University of Maryland

-Kyle joined the Academy in the Winter of 2010.
+Kyle joined Academy One Goalkeeping in the Winter of 2010.
 Kyle was one of the best goalkeepers in the state of Maryland and among the best keepers in the Northeast region.
 Kyle was a starter for one of the top US Soccer Academy teams in the region, Potomac.
-This was/is the same US Soccer Academy program that members Sean Killion, Nich Pera, Brian Gore and Graham Kindermann were/are members.
+This was the same US Soccer Academy program that members Sean Killion, Nich Pera, Brian Gore and Graham Kindermann werd members.
 He started at both the U-16 and U-18 level.
 Before playing at the Academy level, Kyle was on one of the top teams in the state.
 He led his SAC club team to the Maryland State Cup final four twice and won a Maryland State Cup Championship once.
 He led his club team to top finishes in the premier tournaments in the region and a regional ranking.
 After years of US Soccer Academy play, Kyle went back to club soccer and joined Academy Class of 2012 member Cory Budka on one of the top teams in the country.
 Kyle started for his Atholton High School varsity team since he was a freshmen.
 He was named All-County every year of his high school career and helped lead his team to the high school state cup final four.
-He is considered one of the best players to have ever attended the school.
+He was considered one of the best players to have ever attended the school.
 Kyle was given the HUGE honor of being named to the All-Decade team for Howard County.
 Howard County was and is one of the best counties in the country for soccer.
 Kyle was very involved with school beyond being an honor student and an athlete.
 He was a National Honor Society member and a member of the Model UN Assembly.
 Kyle was also involved with volunteering for Special Olympics.
 Kyle was named the Academy One Academic Award runner-up for the Class of 2012.
 Despite offers from several top schools in the region, Kyle officially broke our hearts by deciding to not play soccer in college.
 Kyle chose The University of Maryland for his studies.
 Kyle did not let himself become bored without soccer.
 During his time at University of Maryland, Kyle was involved in a number of activities.
 Kyle was involved in the Business School as the Freshman Representative of the Smith Rising Business Leaders Club, New Student Involvement Chair of the Smith Undergraduate Student Association, College Park Scholars Program Scholars' Advisory Board member.
 Outside of the business school, Kyle also served as Vice President of Academic Affairs on the University of Maryland Inter-fraternity Council, and as the Vice President of Kappa Alpha Order.
 Finally, Kyle was recognized by the V.W.
 Brown Insurance Scholarship for Excellence, John K. Bennett Scholarship, Order of Omega Honor Society and National Society of Collegiate Scholars.
 Kyle graduated from The University of Maryland, earning a Bachelor of Science degree in Finance, and Supply Chain Management from the Robert H. Smith School of Business.
 Every Summer while in college, Kyle interned at several prestigious companies, but Kyle has spent his entire professional career with Morgan Stanley within the Operational Analyst Rotational program.
 The program has allowed him to understand how back office operations supports other stakeholders within a financial institution.
 Kyle has now completed this program and is an Associate at Morgan Stanley in the Financial Investigations department.
 He lives in the Baltimore area with his noble girlfriend.

 Lexi Halperin